conholdateapp/docs.conholdate.app/docs/how-to/View.md

 1. Click on <i class="fas fa-th-large"></i> icon from Document Viewer's navigation top bar to toggle thumbnails.

 ### Open password protected documents
-If document is password protected, you will be promted to enter a password.
+If document is password protected, you will be prompted to enter a password.
 1. [Login](https://conholdate.app/signin) to your account or [register](https://conholdate.app/signin) if you do not own one yet.
 It's FREE!
 1. Go to your [dashboard](https://dashboard.conholdate.app).
 1. Click on `Upload` button and upload a document.
 1. Wait until uploading and processing is complete, then click on document name to open it with document viewer app.
-1. Type in document's passowrd in password dialog that will pop up on document opening.
+1. Type in document's password in password dialog that will pop up on document opening.

 ## Responsive design
 View your documents on any mobile or desktop devices from anywhere!
 [Conholdate.app](https://conholdte.app) provides a responsive layout.